AcademySoftwareFoundation/opencue.io/content/docs/Other guides/customizing-rqd.md

 1. Open the `sandbox/docker-compose.yml` file in your preferred text editor or development environment.

-1. Replace the following lines:
+1. Find the following lines:

     ```yaml
       rqd:
         image: opencue/rqd
     ```

-    With the following code:
+1. Replace the lines from the previous step with the following code:

     ```yaml
       rqd: